bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

 `buildRTLSubstories` - a function to create right-to-left variants of stories as substories.
 Internally it uses the `withServicesKnob` to set the default service as `arabic`.

+The `buildRTLSubstories` function accepts 2 arguments.

+- `storyKind`(String) - This is the story kind that you want you want to create RTL substories from.
+This will normally be the first argument you pass into `storiesOf` e.g. `storiesOf('Components|Paragraph', module)`.
+This parameter is required.
+- `options`(Object) - Available options:
+  - `include`(Array) - A list of specific story names to create RTL substories of.
+If this is not provided then all stories will have RTL substories.

 ## Installation

 ```sh